 The decrease in public access to the MLA is an adverse impact, but it is considered less than significant because it is within the authority of the federal government to restrict access during training events for public safety.
-In addition, access to the northern portion of the island would be maintained via 8th Avenue during training and unlimited access to the training ranges SDZs would be permitted during non-training periods.

-8.2.7 Summary of Proposed Mitigation Measures
+8.2.7 Summary of Potential Mitigation Measures

-Table 8.2-5 lists the mitigation measures.
+Table 8.2-5 lists the potential mitigation measures.